Corrective Diffusion Language Models: Experiments

 We ablate the effect of training objective by comparing the absorbing-only model with the mixture-trained \textsc{CDLM-0.5B}.
 Both models use the same dataset, optimizer, learning rate schedule, and number of training steps.
 This isolates the effect of the mixture objective itself.

 \paragraph{Error Localization Improvements.} Error-token identification is evaluated using confidence gap and Top-$K$ hit rate.
 Figure~\ref{fig:mixture-separation} reports the average confidence gap between clean and erroneous tokens across CRB difficulty levels.
 The mixture objective produces substantially larger gaps compared to both the base model and the absorbing-only model, indicating that \textsc{CDLM-0.5B} assigns meaningfully lower confidence to incorrect tokens.
 Figure~\ref{fig:topk-hit-comparison} reports the Top-$K$ hit rate for $K \in \{1,\dots,6\}$ across different numbers of corrupted tokens.
 Across all settings, \textsc{CDLM} consistently achieves higher hit rates than both the absorbing-only objective finetuned \textsc{MDLM} and the untrained base model.
 The advantage is particularly clear at small $K$, where correctly identifying at least one true error is most challenging.
 As $K$ increases, the gap remains stable, indicating that the mixture objective produces confidence scores that more reliably prioritize erroneous tokens.
-Together, these results show that the mixture objective provides substantially improved token-level error localization.